Post may contain affiliate links more information is provided in this link.

 As expected rent and mortgage are one of if not the largest expense for most people.
 The US Census Bureau claimed that the recommended fraction of income that should be spend on the residence (alone utilities not in cost) is <30%.
 The idea of this percent is to minimize the possibilities of having problems paying for other bills or saving money.
 You know the things you are trying to avoid.
 Anyone who pays more that 30% on their residence is considered “cost-burdened.”

 Granted this may be very hard in some cities, notoriously San Francisco.
 Unfortunately the number of people “cost-burdened” by their residence is growing.
 This is evidenced by the viral scathing letter an employee wrote to her employer.
 She had to pay 80% of her income on her apartment.
 Avoid this lifestyle at all costs.

 The easiest way to minimize the impact of you residence lifestyle is to go as cheap as possible.
 This includes finding the cheapest place possible, settling, and maybe even getting roommates.
 This will be hard and will require a massive change in your lifestyle.

 My Own Story

 I will tell my own story to illustrate this point.
-I am currently a PhD student so I do not make a lot of money currently.
+As of the moment I first published this post I was a PhD student so I did not make a lot of money.
 And I made even less when I started so I had to establish an inexpensive lifestyle.
-I am going to school in Philadelphia, while it is not San Francisco, it is far from the cheapest place to live.
+I am going to school in Philadelphia.
+While it is not San Francisco it is far from the cheapest place to live.